 1) Printed and copied behavior calendars for the entire school year!
-(Find my Behavior Calendars on TpT for FREE by clicking HERE.)
+(Find my Behavior Calendars on TpT by clicking HERE.)

 2) Goodies and activities we will use on the first day of school – The Magic Dough poem labels in the picture below get taped onto snack baggies for a special first day of school surprise that is ALWAYS a hit!
 This adorable “experiment” is always so fun for my kiddos.
 We complete an easy science lab report and say a magic word as we watch our playdough turn from white to fun, bright colors!
 This activities comes from my First Week Fun pack for back to school!